-Increased pain while barefoot, relieved with cushion or use of a shoe
+Increased pain while barefoot, relieved with a cushion or use of a shoe

 Minimal pain with initial weight bearing.
-Pain increased with the duration of time spent on the feet
+Pain increases with the duration of time spent on the feet

-Erythema (redness) is common but is due to the external physical irritation, not the bursitis itself
+Erythema (redness) is common but is due to the external physical irritation, not bursitis itself

 Edema (swelling) is common